 In May 2014, the FASB issued ASC 606.
 The new standard, as amended, supersedes existing revenue recognition guidance and applies to all entities that enter into contracts to provide goods or services to customers.
 In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers - Deferral of the Effective Date, which amends ASU 2014-09 to defer the effective date by one year.
 For public companies, the new standard is effective for annual reporting periods beginning after December 31, 2017, including interim periods within that reporting period and allows earlier adoption starting with annual periods beginning after December 31, 2016.
 For all other entities, including emerging growth companies, this standard is effective for annual reporting periods beginning after December 15, 2018.
 The Company adopted ASC 606 and several associated ASUs on January 1, 2017, the earliest possible adoption date.
-The Company adopted ASC 606 utilizing the modified retrospective transition method with a material impact on the Company's consolidated financial statements.
+The Company adopted ASC 606 utilizing the modified retrospective transition method with a cumulative catch-up adjustment and applied the guidance only to contracts not completed as of the date of initial application.
+The adoption of the standard did not have a material impact on the Company's consolidated financial statements.